wkorando/go-serverless-with-java/STEP8.md

         web: true
 ```

-For your convienence, the manifest YAML is also included as separate file in the repository.
+For your convenience, the manifest YAML is also included as separate file in the repository.
 The file is located in the `config` directory and named `manifest-step8.yml`.

 </details>